-4-H consumer management exhibits can represent an exhibit that shows learning through savvy budgeting, comparison shopping, money management, and consumer rights and responsibilities.
+An exhibit that shows learning through savvy budgeting, comparison shopping, money management, and consumer rights and responsibilities.

-10440 Food & Nutrition - Prepared and Preserved Product
+10440 Food & Nutrition - Prepared Product

-An exhibit of a prepared or preserved food product that shows skills or learning about cooking, baking, eating and choosing healthy foods, safety practices, or food preservation through the making of a prepared or preserved food product.
-4-H'ers should also include a picture of their baked product attached to their project.
-This will remain in the club booth following judging.
-See Food & Nutrition Special Rules below and HS 76 'Foods for Iona 4-H Fairs - Quick Reference Guide'' at https://store. extension.iastate.edu/product/6434 for additional information regarding prepared and preserved food products.
+An exhibit of a prepared or preserved food product that shows skills or learning about cooking, baking, eating and choosing healthy foods, or safety practices through the making of a prepared or preserved food product.
+See Food & Nutrition Special Rules below and HS 76 "Foods for Iowa 4-H Fairs - Quick Reference Guide" at https://store.extension.iastate.edu/ product/6434 for additional information regarding prepared and preserved food products.